zeta9097/functions/README.md

 #### VERSION 1.6

-12. outlierDecider(df, columns, output='list')
-    The outlierDecider function helps identify columns in a DataFrame that either have low variance (where the Interquartile Range [IQR] is zero) or potential outliers (based on the IQR rule).
-The function supports two modes of output:

-    list Mode: Returns and prints two separate lists:
-    LowVar: Columns with low variance (IQR = 0).
-    Repl: Columns where outliers may need to be addressed (IQR > 0).

-    summary Mode: Prints a detailed summary for each column, indicating whether it has low variance or requires outlier replacement.

-    Parameters:
-    df: A pandas DataFrame containing the data to analyze.
-    columns: A list of column names to evaluate for low variance or outliers.
-    output: A string specifying the mode of operation ('list' or 'summary').
-    'list': Generates two lists (LowVar and Repl) and prints them.
-    'summary': Prints a simple summary for each column.
+Redundant Code removed

 #### VERSION 1.7 and 1.8

 General code fixes

+#### VERSION 1.9

+12. Outlier_MMM(df, columns, type='median')
+    This function is designed to identify and handle outliers in the specified columns of a given DataFrame.
+It uses the Interquartile Range (IQR) method to determine outliers and replaces the outliers with a user-defined statistic (mean, median, or mode).

+    Parameters:
+    df (DataFrame): The input pandas DataFrame that contains the data to be processed. columns (list of str): A list of column names in the DataFrame where outlier handling should be applied. type (str, optional): The statistic used to replace the outliers.
+It can be one of 'mean', 'median', or 'mode'.
+The default is 'median'.

+13. LowVarianceCols(df)
+    This function detects columns in a DataFrame with very low variance (i.e., columns where the values are almost constant or do not vary much).
+Columns with zero variance are identified as low-variance columns.
+Returns a list of column names that have low variance (IQR = 0)

+    Parameters:
+    df (DataFrame): The input pandas DataFrame for which low variance columns need to be identified.
+    Method: